TalhaJuikar/homelab/README.md

 2. I test major changes on the a temporary dev cluster that I spin up using rancher cluster first before applying to my production clusters
 3. I leverage Flux's dependency management to ensure components deploy in the correct order

-## 🚀 Continuous Improvement

-I'm constantly evolving this setup as I learn new techniques and technologies.
-Some of my upcoming plans include:

-- Building a disaster recovery process with Velero
-- Implementing more advanced GitOps workflows for application lifecycle management
+---

 This repository is a living documentation of my journey with Kubernetes and GitOps.
-As I continue to refine my approach, I'll update the code here to reflect my current best practices.
+As I continue to refine my approach, I'll update the code here to reflect my current followed practices.